2025 photo contest winners

 Every year, we invite you to share your best photos of nature in Wisconsin with us: the landscapes you’ve explored, the wildlife you’ve spotted, and the outdoor adventures you’ve had.
-We’re back with five categories for photo submissions, with one winner from each category including the grand prize winner.
-There’s also a People’s Choice Award where — you guessed it — the public gets to decide the winner.
-The 2025 Photo Contest categories are:
+In 2025, we brought back five categories for photo submissions, with one winner from each category including the grand prize winner.
+There was also a People’s Choice Award where — you guessed it — the public gets to decide the winner.
+The 2025 Photo Contest categories were:

 1) Landscapes